roboll/helmfile/docs/writing-helmfile.md

 ## Release Template / Conventional Directory Structure

-Introducing helmfile into a large-scale project that involes dozens of releases often results in a lot of repetitions in `helmfile.yaml` files.
+Introducing helmfile into a large-scale project that involves dozens of releases often results in a lot of repetitions in `helmfile.yaml` files.

 The example below shows repetitions in `namespace`, `chart`, `values`, and `secrets`: